neuralmagic/deepsparse-22-10/README.md

     --port 5543
 ```

-After server is up and running pass in our droplet's IP address and default port number (5543) to the ip address to check out the swagger on:
+After server is up and running pass in our droplet's IP address and default port number (5543) to the URL to check out swagger:

 ```
 http://<IP-ADDRESS@5543/docs